awsdocs/aws-data-exchange-user-guide/doc_source/subscribe-to-byos-offer.md

 **Prerequisites**

-1. The provider and the subscriber should contact each other about implementing a BYOS AWS Data Exchange solution\.
+1. The provider and the subscriber contact each other about implementing a BYOS AWS Data Exchange solution\.

 1. The subscriber provides the AWS account ID that they want to use to subscribe to data products on AWS Data Exchange\.